XTANDI is a prescription medicine used to treat men with prostate cancer that:

 • Have a partner who is pregnant or may become pregnant

-• Males who have female partners who are able to become pregnant should use effective birth control (contraception) during treatment with XTANDI and for 3 months after the last dose
+• Males who have female partners who can become pregnant should use effective birth control (contraception) during treatment with XTANDI and for 3 months after the last dose

 • Males must use a condom during sex with a pregnant female